 top of page

-How to manage arthritis without surgery
+How to manage hand & wrist arthritis without surgery

 1. Activity Modification

 • Avoid using hand/wrist for heavy/repetitive tasks for hours at a time.
-Instead, break longer tasks into
+Instead, break longer tasks into several 30-minute activities.

 2. Joint Protection